 How long do I have to file a car accident claim?

 You have to file a police report within 24 hours.
 You have to file a DMV Form SR-1 within 10 days if anyone got hurt, or if there is $1,000 or more of property damage.
 When it comes to filing a car accident claim, the sooner the better.
 You generally have two years from the date of the accident to file a lawsuit but sometimes special, shorter, time limits apply.
 Like, if one of the parties was the government or someone acting on behalf of the government, you only have 6 short months to file a claim with them.

 I'm Renee Yvonne Gardner, a car accident attorney.
 I fight for people injured in car accidents throughout California.
 If you hire me, I will work on your behalf and fight for maximum payment.
 Protect your rights - - talk to an attorney before you do anything besides: calling 911 and seek medical care.

 I'm experienced with personal injury and wrongful death accident.
-If were hurt in a car crash, contact me for a free consultation at (408) 214-5555 or here: message me here.
-If your loved one passed away after an car accident, please call me about your wrongful death case.
+If were hurt in a car crash, contact me for a free consultation here: message me here.
+If your loved one passed away after a car accident, please call me about your wrongful death case.